Auto-exploration for online reinforcement learning: Introduction

 \subsection{Contributions and paper outline}

-We introduce a new class of methods with automatic exploration, or \textit{auto-exploration} for short, for solving finite state and action, infinite-horizon discounted RL problems.
-These are parameter-free methods that efficiently explore both the state and action spaces under algorithm-independent assumptions in the online model, e.g.,~\cite{li2025policy}.
-In particular, we introduce two variants of auto-exploration: one for the tabular setting and one for linear function approximation.
-Our main result is that under the same structural assumption on the existence of a mixing optimal policy as~\cite{li2025policy}, then with probability $1-\delta$, both methods solve to $\epsilon$-accuracy with $O(\Dexpl(\delta) \cdot \epsilon^{-2})$ sample complexity.
-Crucially, $\Dexpl(\delta)$ is algorithm-independent.
-It has polylogarithmic dependence on $1/\delta$, polynomial dependence on problem-specific parameters, and no dependence on $\epsilon$ nor other algorithm-dependent terms.
-See Theorem~\ref{thm:implicit_convergence} for an exact definition.
-This appears to be the first time an algorithm-independent $O(\epsilon^{-2})$ sample complexity is achieved under weaker exploration assumptions.
-And because these are parameter-free methods, they are simple to implement.
+We introduce a new class of stochastic policy mirror descent (SPMD) methods~\cite{lan2023policy} with automatic exploration, or \textit{auto-exploration} for short, for solving finite state and action, discounted RL problems in the online model.
+Our main result shows that SPMD with auto-exploration in the tabular setting achieves $\epsilon$-accuracy with probability $1-\delta$ using at most \begin{talign*} \tilde{O}(\Dexpl(\delta) \cdot \vert \cA \vert^{2- \frac{1}{2 + \log_2(1/[1-\gamma])}}(1-\gamma)^{-5}\epsilon^{-2}) \end{talign*} samples, assuming that there exists an optimal policy that is sufficiently exploring.
+Here, $\tilde{O}(\cdot)$ only hides either absolute, polylogarithmic, or algorithm-independent terms.
+The constant $\Dexpl(\delta)$ only has polylogarithmic dependence on $1/\delta$, polynomial dependence on problem-specific parameters, and no dependence on $\epsilon$ or other algorithm-dependent terms.
+See Theorem~\ref{thm:implicit_convergence} for more details.
+This appears to be the first time an algorithm-independent, on-policy $\tilde{O}(\epsilon^{-2})$ sample complexity is achieved under weaker exploration assumptions.
+In addition, we also establish a similar sample complexity for an auto-explorative SPMD with linear function approximation.